Subscribe to our volunteer mailing list for new opportunities!

 Feel free to wear whatever you normally would, casual or business is fine.

-While not a requirement, having visuals of any kind can be really helpful!
-If you plan on needing access to a projector display, please let IGNITE know in advance so we can communicate this with the IGNITE teacher.
+For in-person events, if you plan on needing access to a projector display, please let IGNITE know in advance so we can communicate this with the IGNITE teacher.

 It is great that you found your place in STEM despite following a nontraditional path!
 However, it is increasingly more competitive and difficult to do this (and to move around once you have a career).
 If you were a teenager today, what advice would you give yourself about preparing for a future STEM career?
 We want to encourage students to develop technical skills now.
 For example, a 2-year STEM degree could make an incredible difference in creating an attainable future!